 In contrast, passive scanning does not access servers at all.
 Passive scans cannot impact them or impact the environment.

 Companies using active scanning have blind spots between scans because the information is not constantly updated in real time.
 Firewalls that are blocking connections can cause scans to miss areas of the network.

 Passive scanning can discover all applications and their dependencies in detail in real time.
 The resulting maps are continuously and automatically updated.
 There are no blind spots.

 Active scanning is only somewhat scalable because users have to give credentials and open firewalls.
 Bottlenecks can arise from one thing having to scan an entire network.

 With passive scanning, it is easy to scale from a single server to a large data center.
 Passive scanners usually use lightweight protocols that can scale to large environments easily.

 Active scanning tools can cost more than $100,000 per year.
 Segmented environments can force the purchase of multiple licenses for the same deployment.

 Passive scanning tools are far cheaper, and one license is needed to map an entire environment.

-If you want to learn more about an IT mapping software that is based on passive scanning, try a free trial of Faddom today.
+If you want to learn more about an IT mapping software that is based on passive scanning, try a free trial of Faddom at the right today.